 - 2002 – Amazon launches Amazon Web Services (AWS).

 - 2005 – The company starts Amazon Prime, the membership program that is popular nowadays for shopping and entertainment.

 - 2007 – Amazon launches its Kindle Store – an online ebook eCommerce store, and creates Amazon Pay, a payment processor.

 - 2010 – Kindle eBooks sales outnumber paper books sales.

 - 2018 – Amazon buys land for its fleet of cargo jets.

 Why Is Amazon So Popular?

 From the very beginning, Amazon followed the four principles of work that eventually made the company successful.

-These principles consist of caring about the customers before focusing on competitors, desire to invent, commitment to operational excellence, and the ability to think long-term.
+These principles consist of caring about the customers before focusing on competitors, a desire to invent, a commitment to operational excellence, and the ability to think long-term.